STEVE INSKEEP, Host:

 CORNISH: But the Center for Public Integrity has discovered that lawmakers, instead of going through the congressional earmark process, have written directly to federal departments with backdoor requests for stimulus funds.
 It's a practice known as lettermarking, says John Solomon.

-Mr. JOHN SOLOMON (Investigative Journalist, The Center for Public Integrity): The letters one day were on my desk, and they were a foot high - so much so that I couldn't look over my desk and see my colleagues across the hallway because they were - literally, it was a mountain of paper.
+JOHN SOLOMON: The letters one day were on my desk, and they were a foot high - so much so that I couldn't look over my desk and see my colleagues across the hallway because they were - literally, it was a mountain of paper.

 CORNISH: Solomon is an investigative journalist for the Center, a nonprofit, nonpartisan research group.
 It collected the letters using federal agency sources and the Freedom of Information Act.